-Meningococcal group W (Men W) has historically been rare in the UK but since 2009 year on year cases of Men W have increased and continue to do so.
+Meningococcal group W (Men W) has historically been rare in the UK, but since 2009 cases of Men W disease have increased year on year and continue to do so.
 A particularly aggressive strain of Men W is causing disease in all age groups but there has been a significant increase in university students.

 As a result of this increase in cases the Joint Committee on Vaccination and Immunisation (JCVI) has advised that a Men ACWY vaccine should be offered to 14 -18 year-olds to prevent the transmission of this strain.

 Teenagers are more likely to carry meningococcal bacteria in the back of their throats.
 Giving a vaccine to 14 – 18 year olds and new university students will directly protect this age group and also reduce the chance of the bacteria spreading to others.